Liverpool Lime Street railway station: 2013 refurbishment

 Network Rail announced in early 2013 that Lime Street was to be the third station to be refurbished as part of the £40 million investment which would see all Merseyrail underground stations excluding Conway Park refurbished.
 This included the refurbishment of the platform and the booking hall.
 The station refurbishment work took place between April and August 2013.

 Subway refurbishment

 The subway linking the underground station to the mainline station was refurbished in June 2014.
 The subway was fitted out with new tiles, lighting, flooring and automatic doors to some of the entrances.

 Recent history

-The underground station had WiFi installed in January 2016.
+The underground station had Wi-Fi installed in January 2016.

 In March 2016, it was announced that the Wirral Line loop would be having its track renewed.
 The underground station was closed between 3 January 2017 and 18 June 2017 whilst the works took place.

 Services

-Services operate on a 5-minute frequency Monday-Saturday, and between 5- and 10-minute frequency on Sundays in the winter.
-All trains travel through to Liverpool Central and Birkenhead of which:
+Services operate on a five-minute frequency Monday-Saturday, and between five- and ten-minute frequency on Sundays in the winter.
+All trains travel through to Liverpool Central and Birkenhead, of which (in trains per hour):